 Ok, I’ll admit, it feels like things have been falling apart for the past decade.
 Sometimes I feel like my subconscious mantra is om ah hum another one bites the dust, SVAHA.
 It’s important to remember that whatever happens is just a step along the way, a passing phase.
 The current circumstances are simply the fruition of one phase, and yet they are also the seed of the phase that will soon be at your doorstep.
 So chin up! or you’ll miss that knock at the door.

 What does one do while waiting for that knock?
 How does one manage the experience of solid ground getting swept away from underneath?
 I can happily say that, after much experience with this one, I’ve learned a few tricks.

-First it’s important to recognize that solid ground is also an illusion, (as those of us in the Ring Of Fire have recently experienced.)
+First it’s important to recognize that solid ground is also an illusion.
 When you feel like you need to get a grip, remember that the secret is not to get a grip at all, but rather to let go.

 Here is a quick map to guide you:

 1. Go easy on yourself–be gentle.
 Don’t aggravate already existing external pressure by adding the critical “I” voice.
 Life throws curve balls; we don’t have to assume we did something wrong when things don’t go our way.
 Take heed of Chogyam Trungpa Rinpoche’s wise words, “pain is not punishment, and pleasure is not a reward.”
 It’s just how things are, currently.
 Nourish yourself with healthy food and supportive relationships.
 Settle into the breath when you can remember.